hans-owen/biologically-inspired-perching-drone/README.md

    3. Electronics Assembly
    4. Software
 4. How to Use
-   1. Setting Up BetaFlight
+   1. Setting Up FC firmware
    2. Connect ELRS controller
    3. Actuate Switch
 6. Credits
 7. Licences
-8. How to Contribute

 The files within the project contain both the hardware and software required to build a claw attachment for a drone.